Sunset in Yangshuo, China

 Discover the vibrant East-meets-West city of Hong Kong

-This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, and some breakfasts.
+This exciting trip to China includes transfers, selected excursions, accommodation, and some breakfasts.

 Hong Kong Island

 It’s time to relax and take it easy in China.
-You’ll be flying into Hong Kong where you’ll have plenty of free time to ease yourself into things after your flight.
+After arriving in Hong Kong you’ll have plenty of free time to ease yourself into things after your flight.
 There’s heaps to see in Hong Kong but you can just chill out on the sandy beaches of Stanley Island while you adjust to the time difference as we’ll not be letting you miss out on anything.

 On day 4 you'll enjoy a casual morning tour of the city.
 You’ll feel the cool breeze on the Star Ferry, watch the world pass by from a tram to Victoria Peak and relax over lunch at a floating restaurant.